Here are some of the issues that our therapists are adept in exploring:

 There will be no burden of educating your therapist on your cultural customs.
 Or the unique struggles that Asian Americans face.
 We’re here to provide you with a soft place to land in a world that may seem rough and relentless.
 We’re here to serve the Asian American community.
 To provide a safe space for you to process your pain, breathe, and restore.

-Getting Started with YCC Asian American Therapy in Los Angeles, CA
+Getting Started with YCC Asian American Therapy in Los Angeles, CA or New York City, NY

 The YCC Asian American therapist who sits across from you resonates with your journey and hardship.
 Our therapists are knowledgeable in issues that pertain to the Asian American community.
 We understand your struggles while also honoring your unique experiences.
 We are with you in solidarity as mental health professionals.
 Also, as fellow Asian Americans who have experienced our own struggles.
 If you’re ready to get started with one of our therapists, please follow these steps.
-To get started with our Los Angeles-based therapy practice, (now also able to assist with online therapy in New York!), follow the steps below:
+To get started with our Los Angeles and New York City-based therapy practice, (now also able to assist with online therapy in New York!), follow the steps below:

 - Request an appointment using the prompt below or our contact form.